 In business, you might rewrite it like this:

 “A Fire in business is the rapid release of energy in the process of evolving events, which releases tempers, information flow, and various reactions from people both involved and not involved.”

-In other words, something triggers people into motion.
+In other words, a crisis.
+It’s something that triggers people into motion.
 The “something” could be anything – the wrong word in an e-mail, a misplaced purchase order, saying something in a meeting, anything.
 But usually, it’s a piece of information that sparks the fire (and remember, the information can be true or false).